Amongst the many types of canoes built across Oceania, one particular type stands out: the Samoan canoe

 The canoes of Tuamotu, Easter Island, Tahiti in Polynesia, Kiribati and Nauru in Micronesia, and the Solomon Islands in Melanesia are built from assembled wooden pieces.
 But their method of assembly is quite primitive; it is the method of lashing "through and through."

-The Samoan carpenters perfected this technique, and it is likely they who developed the method of internal ligatures, or invisible lashings.
-I have used that procedure on the va'a alo model
+The Samoan carpenters perfected this technique, and it is likely they who developed the method of internal ligatures, or invisible lashings called TAFASI.
+I have used that procedure on the VA’A ALO model canoe I built in 2012 for the Four Seasons Hotel Resort at Manele Bay, Lanai.